-The Company or any third party designated by the Company has the exclusive right to acquire from the legal shareholders the whole or part of the respective equity interests in each PRC Domestic Entity at a price equivalent to the historical cost when permitted by applicable PRC laws and regulations.
+The legal shareholders granted the Company or any third party designated by the Company the exclusive right to acquire from the legal shareholders the whole or part of the respective equity interests in each PRC Domestic Entity at a price equivalent to the historical cost when permitted by applicable PRC laws and regulations.
 The legal shareholders shall not sell, transfer or dispose of the equity interests in the PRC Domestic Entities without the prior written consent of the Company or any third party designated by the Company.
 The proceeds from the exercise of the call option will be applied to repay the loans under the loan agreements.
 The Company does not have to make any additional payment to the legal shareholders.
 The PRC Domestic Entities will not distribute any dividend without the prior written consent from the WOFEs.
-The agreements have a term of 10 years and can be extended indefinitely at the sole discretion of the Company.
+The agreements can be extended indefinitely at the sole discretion of the Company.